Sample Complexity of Linear Regression Models for Opinion Formation in Networks: Introduction

 In today's interconnected world, rapid dissemination of information plays a pivotal role in shaping public understanding and behavior, especially in areas of critical importance like public health.
 People learn and form opinions through personal investigations and interactions with neighbors.
 The heterogeneity of social networks often means that not every individual requires the same amount of information to form an informed opinion.
 Some may be heavily influenced by their peers, while others may need more direct information.
 This differential requirement presents both a challenge and an opportunity: How can one distribute information to ensure the entire community is well-informed, without unnecessary redundancies or gaps in knowledge dissemination?

 To answer this question, the first step is to understand the dynamics of opinion formation within social networks.
-Building on the seminal work of \citet{degroot1974reaching}, one of the predominant and practical models has emerged wherein individuals shape their own beliefs by consistently observing and averaging the opinions of their network peers \citep{degroot1974reaching, friedkin1990social, demarzo2003persuasion, golub2008homophily, bindel2015bad}.
+Starting from the seminal work of \citet{degroot1974reaching}, one of the predominant models assumes that individuals shape their own beliefs by consistently observing and averaging the opinions of their network peers \citep{degroot1974reaching, friedkin1990social, demarzo2003persuasion, golub2008homophily, bindel2015bad, haddadan2024optimally}.
 We will adopt this seminal framework to model the opinion formation process among agents.
 However, these works always encapsulate opinions as single numeric values.
-While this provides a foundational understanding, it can not capture the nuanced ways in which individuals process and integrate new information into their existing belief systems.
+While this provides a foundational understanding, it cannot capture the nuanced ways in which individuals process and integrate new information into their existing belief systems.
 To address this issue, our formulation generalizes the opinions to be a model parameter learned using a machine learning-based approach, as explored in \cite{haghtalab2021belief} to study belief polarization.
-Such formulation aligns with the perspective of bounded rationality that contains complexity cost \citep{papadimitriou1994complexity, rubinstein1998modeling}.
-It also resonates with the human decision-making procedure proposed by \cite{simon2013administrative} based on prior experiences and available data.
+Such formulation aligns with the human decision-making procedure proposed by \cite{simon2013administrative} based on prior experiences and available data.

 Specifically, we adopt the game theoretical formulation of this opinion dynamic process introduced by \cite{bindel2015bad}.
-Within this framework, an agent's equilibrium opinion emerges as a weighted average of everyone's initial opinions on the network, where the weights are unique and determined by the network structure.
+Within this framework, an agent's equilibrium opinion emerges as a weighted average of everyone's initial opinions on the network (which are learned form their locally available data), where the weights are unique and determined by the network structure.
 It is not guaranteed, however, that a node's equilibrium opinion would have a small generalization error.
-Motivated by the work of~\cite{blum2021one}, we study the conditions under this actually happens (i.e., each node has a model with a small generalization error).
+Motivated by the work of~\cite{blum2021one}, we study the conditions under this actually happens (i.e., each node has a model with a small generalization error): specifically, how should samples be distributed across the network such that at the equilibrium of the opinion formation game, everyone has a model that is close enough to the ground-truth, and the total number of samples is minimized; we are also interested in understanding the network gain, i.e., how much does the collaboration on a network help the sample complexity.